AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring 2019 draft 3.md

 ## Spring 2019 Goals

   The goal of this semester was to redefine the inlet system to allow even distribution of influent water and biogas capture. **[Use past tense.
 DONE]** The model inlet design used during the fall, the single inlet tube whose goal was to deliver wastewater to the bottom of the reactor, was not spreading out the water evenly throughout the model sludge blanket leading to an inefficient reactor, thus less water purification.
 That is due to some sludge granules not getting into contact with the wastewater, and therefore not degrading the organic matter in the wastewater.
-Another significant problem with the previous inlet design was that the inlet tube was inserted directly above the UASB reactoras shown in Figure 2, where the biogas capturing system must be.
+Another significant problem with the previous inlet design was that the inlet tube was inserted directly above the UASB reactors shown in Figure 2, where the biogas capturing system must be.

   <p align="center">
   <img src="https://github.com/AguaClara/UASB/blob/master/Images/UASB_prototype.png?raw=true" width="400px" /></p>
 <p align="center">Fig. 2: Old lab scale model of UASB reactor<p>

-  With the aforementioned problems, and the fact that UASB's old model was lost, creating a new model-scale inlet was a given.
+  With the aforementioned problems, and the fact that UASB's old model was lost, creating a new model-scale inlet was a necessity.
 The team first sketched a few inlet designs with four openings to better distribute water flow.
 An idea of utilizing a manifold was shut down over concerns of clogging.
 With finalized designs UASB-R got the parts to construct a new model and started fabrication.
 Shown in Figure 3 is Design #1 excluding the attachment with the four openings.

 <p align="center">
 <img src="https://github.com/AguaClara/UASB/blob/master/Images/R%20Prototype.jpeg?raw=true" width="250px" /></p>